Water safety saves lives.

 - Throwing something that floats to the person in distress

-- Using something to extend their reach to pull them in
+- Using something to extend their reach to pull the person in

 - Making sure to get down low, on their stomach, so they won’t be pulled in